Rev. Rebecca Writes is a blog that focuses on faith, books, and disability awareness!

 Rev. Rebecca L. (Torres) Holland, M.Div.
 OSL

-Rebecca is the chair of Disability Ministry Task Force of the Susquehanna Conference of the United Methodist Church.
+Rebecca is an ordained elder in the Susquehanna Conference of the United Methodist Church.
+She is an author and the pastor of two churches in Central Pennsylvania.
+Rebecca the chair of Disability Ministry Task Force of the Susquehanna Conference of the United Methodist Church.
 She is passionate about making both the church and the world accessible for people with disabilities.

 Rebecca graduated in 2011 with a B.S. in English Education.
 After graduation, she went on to attend Wesley Theological Seminary in Washington D.C. where she earned her Master of Divinity in 2014.
 While at Wesley Seminary, Rebecca served as a pastoral intern at a cooperative parish where she gained experience working with both a large congregation and a small ethnically diverse congregation.